Nintendo: 2017–2024: Nintendo Switch and expansion to other media

 In February 2022, Nintendo announced the acquisition of SRD Co., Ltd. (Systems Research and Development) after 40 years, a major contributor of Nintendo's first-party games such as Donkey Kong and The Legend of Zelda until the 1990s, and then support studio since.
 In May 2022, Reuters reported that Saudi Arabia's Public Investment Fund had purchased a 5% stake in Nintendo, and by January 2023, its stake in the company had increased to 6.07%.
 It was raised to 7.08% by February 2023, and in the same week by 8.26%, making it the biggest external investor.
 In November 2024, Saudi Arabia's PIF dropped back to 6.3%.

-In early 2023, the Super Nintendo World theme park area in Universal Studios Hollywood opened.
+Super Nintendo World opened at Universal Studios Hollywood in early 2023, followed by a Donkey Kong-themed expansion of the original land at Universal Studios Japan in 2024, and the opening of a Super Nintendo World area at Universal Epic Universe in Orlando in May 2025.
 The Super Mario Bros.
 Movie was released on 5 April 2023, and has grossed over $1.3 billion worldwide, setting box-office records for the biggest worldwide opening weekend for an animated film, the highest-grossing film based on a video game and the 15th-highest-grossing film of all-time.

 Nintendo reached an agreement with Embracer Group in May 2024 to acquire 100% of the shares in Shiver Entertainment, a company that has specialized in porting triple-A games like Hogwarts Legacy and Mortal Kombat 1 to the Switch, making it a wholly owned subsidiary of Nintendo, subject to closing conditions.
 In October 2024, the company opened the Nintendo Museum on the site of its former Uji Ogura plant, where it had manufactured playing and hanafuda cards.
 The same month, Nintendo announced Nintendo Music, a mobile application enabling one to listen to soundtracks from Nintendo games.
-By November 2024, Nintendo gained full ownership of Monolith Soft, a first-party developer behind Xenoblade Chronicles and provided support for The Legend of Zelda: Tears of the Kingdom.
+By November 2024, Nintendo gained full ownership of Monolith Soft, a first-party developer behind Xenoblade and provided support for The Legend of Zelda: Tears of the Kingdom.